 “We investigated various rapid prototyping technologies and discovered that the FDM process could provide components that met the mechanical requirements for all of our plastic fuselage components,” said John Oakley, Chief Executive Officer of Leptron.

-Leptron now uses the Dimension 3D Printer to very quickly build end use parts for the RDASS 4.
+Leptron now uses the Dimension 3D Printer to very quickly build end-use parts for the RDASS 4.
 The core components take 48 hours while smaller components average six hours to print.
-The printed parts are suitable for form and fit evaluation, functional testing and end use parts.
-Using the same Dimension machine for making prototype and end use parts reduces up-front investment and enables Leptron to build UAVs without a machine shop.
+The printed parts are suitable for form and fit evaluation, functional testing and end-use parts.
+Using the same Dimension machine for making prototype and production parts reduces up-front investment and enables Leptron to build UAVs without a machine shop.
 The plastic parts needed for prototypes and eight production craft were built for only $100,000 in eight months.

 “We made approximately 200 design changes during the course of the project,” Oakely said.
 “They included everything from reinforcing the structure to shoring up weak areas to making aerodynamic improvements.
 Every single part has changed a minimum of four times.
 FDM gave us the flexibility to make these changes without incurring a significant time or cost penalty.
 It would not have been possible for a company of our size to design and build this product using conventional manufacturing methods.”